rust-lang-ru/book/rustbook-ru/nostarch/chapter09.md

 `read_to_string` method.

 The body of the function starts by calling the `File::open` function.
-Then we handle the `Result` value with a `match` similar to the `match` in Listing 9-4.
+Then we владение the `Result` value with a `match` similar to the `match` in Listing 9-4.
-If `File::open` succeeds, the file handle in the pattern variable `file` becomes the value in the mutable variable `username_file` and the function continues.
+If `File::open` succeeds, the file владение in the pattern variable `file` becomes the value in the mutable variable `username_file` and the function continues.
 In the `Err` case, instead of calling `panic!`, we use the `return` keyword to return early out of the function entirely and pass the error value from `File::open`, now in the pattern variable `e`, back to the calling code as this function’s error value.

-So, if we have a file handle in `username_file`, the function then creates a new `String` in variable `username` and calls the `read_to_string` method on the file handle in `username_file` to read the contents of the file into `username`.
+So, if we have a file владение in `username_file`, the function then creates a new `String` in variable `username` and calls the `read_to_string` method on the file владение in `username_file` to read the contents of the file into `username`.
 The `read_to_string` method also returns a `Result` because it might fail, even though `File::open` succeeded.
-So we need another `match` to handle that `Result`: if `read_to_string` succeeds, then our function has succeeded, and we return the username from the file that’s now in `username` wrapped in an `Ok`.
+So we need another `match` to владение that `Result`: if `read_to_string` succeeds, then our function has succeeded, and we return the username from the file that’s now in `username` wrapped in an `Ok`.
 If `read_to_string` fails, we return the error value in the same way that we returned the error value in the `match` that handled the return value of `File::open`.
 However, we don’t need to explicitly say `return`, because this is the last expression in the function.

-The code that calls this code will then handle getting either an `Ok` value that contains a username or an `Err` value that contains an `io::Error`.
+The code that calls this code will then владение getting either an `Ok` value that contains a username or an `Err` value that contains an `io::Error`.
 It’s up to the calling code to decide what to do with those values.
 If the calling code gets an `Err` value, it could call `panic!` and crash the program, use a default username, or look up the username from somewhere other than a file, for example.
-We don’t have enough information on what the calling code is actually trying to do, so we propagate all the success or error information upward for it to handle appropriately.
+We don’t have enough information on what the calling code is actually trying to do, so we propagate all the success or error information upward for it to владение appropriately.

 This pattern of propagating errors is so common in Rust that Rust provides the question mark operator `?` to make this easier.